fmlove/Thesis/output/_main.md

 After budding from the ER, COPII vesicles fuse a dynamic structure known as the ER-Golgi intermediate compartment (ERGIC) (reviewed in [@appenzeller-herzogERGolgiIntermediateCompartment2006]).
 From here, cargo can be directed to different downstream organelles for further processing.

 ### Golgi outposts and satellites
-The most common destination after leaving the ERGIC is the Golgi, although this can take different forms depending on the region of the cell invovled.
+The most common destination after leaving the ERGIC is the Golgi, although this can take different forms depending on the region of the cell involved.
 In the cell body, this is typically the perinuclear Golgi stack.
 In dendrites, proteins may be targeted to Golgi outposts or Golgi satellites.
 While these are structurally distinct, they both carry out essential Golgi functions, including protein glycosylation [@mikhaylovaDendriticGolgiSatellite2016].
 Recently, Golgi satellites have also been identified in axons, both in static and dynamically transported populations.
 Here, they can act as local glycosylation platforms, similar to in dendrites, but also take part in delivering functional proteins to lysosomes [@liePostGolgicarriers2021] and nerve terminals [@cornejoNonconventionalAxonalOrganelles2020].
 Golgi satellite localisation, and by extension their functionality, is dynamically regulated by neuronal activity [@govindActivitydependentGolgiSatellite2021].

 ### Further processing and protein secretion
 After leaving a Golgi-related organelle, proteins are often sorted in endosomes through the retromer complex, which returns cargo receptors to the Golgi.
 This complex has been identified in dendrites closely associated with Golgi satellites, suggesting that this sorting also occurs as part of local secretory pathways [@mikhaylovaDendriticGolgiSatellite2016].
 Recent work has linked retromer dysfunction to a number of neurodegenerative conditions, potentially through changes to the lysosomal proteome [@dalyMultiomicApproachCharacterises2022].

 After sorting by the retromer complex, proteins can then be delivered to other organelles or the plasma membrane.
 Several studies have found local translation, processing, and secretion of cell surface proteins, including voltage-gated sodium channels at nodes of Ranvier [@gonzalezAxonsprovidesecretory2016].
-The exocyst complex facilitates fusion of post-Golgi carriers with the plasma membrane, and interference with this complex has been shown to inhibit neurite growth [@pereiraExocystComplexEssential2022][@swopeExocystComplexRequired2022].
+The exocyst complex facilitates fusion of post-Golgi carriers with the plasma membrane, and interference with this complex has been shown to inhibit neurite growth [@pereiraExocystComplexEssential2022; @swopeExocystComplexRequired2022].

 ### The Golgi-bypass pathway
 An alternate, Golgi-bypassing pathway has also been suggested, with cargo moving from the ERGIC to the cell surface via recycling endosomes.
 This has been studied in dendrites, where it was found to play a role in delivering GluA1 glutamate receptors to dendritic spines [@bowenGolgiindependentSecretoryTrafficking2017].
 This study does not fully rule out the involvement of Golgi satellites, but does show that this pathway is robust to the disruption of somatic Golgi and Golgi outposts with brefeldin A.